starwisp/Civizard-tileset-archeology/README.md

 Command for GRPH/WORLD1: "copy /b 00010384.bin+00068968.bin+00119992.bin+00162648.bin compressedworld1.bin"

 [vervalkon](https://github.com/vervalkon) was able to write a custom extractor for the 2 x 4 files from world0 and world1 (hence the "bin.out" files in the images above), but it got lost.
 Luckily we still had the extracted files.
 So a binary difference patch from the compressed files to the extracted files for extracting the files from their original game disk was created (see IPS patches for world0 and world1 in this repo).
 The patch can be applied to its corresponding compressedworld0.bin or compressedworld1.bin using an IPS patcher like "LunarIPS" in order to decompress them.
 But beware, "LunarIPS" does not change directories automatically in its menus and thus makes it easy to combine the wrong patch and compressed tileset file.
 Also select "all files" in the menus.
 Maybe I can come up with a more elegant solution here later such as fixing the python script.
 "LunarIPS" is not normally used in this context but this method works fine for the moment.

-So now we reduced the files from world0.bmf and world1.bmf each to one *.tim file for landmarks, one bin file for tiles and four bin files for palettes/CLUTs (more on that later).
+This leaves us with one file for the tiles minus palettes and landmarks for Arcanus and Myror, respectively.

 LunarIPS: https://www.romhacking.net/utilities/240/